mmalyska/home-ops/README.md

 ### 👉 Cluster maintenance

-This section will be about upgrading k8s and onther components on your cluster using Ansible.
+This section will be about upgrading k8s and onther components on your cluster using Talos.